agdelig/music-metadata-service/README.md

 ./run-e2e-tests.sh
 ```
 What is being tested is the correct HTTP status code returned based on the response
-sent and the status of the system.
+sent and the status of the system and that the json schema is correct.

 ## Run the application ##
 From the application's root directory run